Eeko/40k-horde-mode-latex/README.md

 # 40k-horde-mode-latex

-Tooling to generate printable game rsources for Poorhammer 40k Horde mode from markdown files. tl;dr; check the `print-me` directory.
+Tooling to generate printable game resources for Poorhammer 40k Horde mode from markdown files in the size of 120x70mm "Tarot" card deck.

+tl;dr; check the `print-me` directory.

 ### What is Horde mode?